matthewcrowley/swe3643-project/README.md

 **2. Ensure Rider is operational.**
 <br><br>Once Rider is installed on your machine, launch it and start a console application.
 In the application, write a quick "Hello World" program and ensure it prints to the console once you run it.
 If successful, your environment is operational and you can start writing your own unit tests.

-**3. Configure your projects.**
+**3. Configure your projects for nUnit unit testing.**
 <br><br>You want to configure your project to have your logic and tests seperate.
 You need your unit tests module to reference your logic module in Rider.
-<br>Once you create a console project you wish to test, check out these links on how to get started with unit testing!
+<br><br>Once you create a console project you wish to test with a unit test project using nUnit, check out these links on how to get started with unit testing!
 They provide insight on how to write your unit tests and execute them directly in your IDE.
 - [Get started with unit testing!](https://www.jetbrains.com/help/rider/Getting_Started_with_Unit_Testing.html)
 - [Click here for insights on how to reference projects!](https://www.jetbrains.com/help/rider/Extending_Your_Solution.html)